cschaible/framework-comparison-2020/readme.md

 - Run the `lambda-rust/migrate.sh` script to run the db-migration.
 - Run the `lambda-rust/build.sh` script to build the lambda function.
 - Run the `lambda-rust/up.sh` script to start the lambda function.

+### Aqueduct [Dart] (VM)
+- Run the `aqueduct/install-aqueduct-cli.sh` script to install the aqueduct CLI.
+- Run the `aqueduct/build-vm.sh` script to build the application and package it into a docker container.
+- Run the `aqueduct/up-vm.sh` script to start the docker container.
+- Run the `aqueduct/down.sh` script to stop the docker container.

+### Aqueduct [Dart] (Native)
+- Run the `aqueduct/install-aqueduct-cli.sh` script to install the aqueduct CLI.
+- Run the `aqueduct/build-native.sh` script to build the application and package it into a docker container.
+- Run the `aqueduct/up-native.sh` script to start the docker container.
+- Run the `aqueduct/down.sh` script to stop the docker container.

 ## Loadtest